YJiangcm/MSBD-5003-project/README.md

 # MSBD-5003-project
-contains the code of the term project
+This is the code for Parallel Implementation of Hierarchical Clustering Algorithm based on Spark Python API.